rjazevedo/BrazilianICPCSummerSchool2018/index.md

 Don't forget to follow our [Facebook page](http://www.facebook.com/maratona) for photos and events announcements.

-**Register online to get updates and viu online activities** through [this Form](http://bit.ly/summerschool18).
+**Register online to get updates and view online activities** through [this Form](http://bit.ly/summerschool18).
 We will keep you posted about news and updates after you register.

 Recent blog posts: